azl397985856/leetcode/thinkings/binary-search-2.en.md

 > It's easy to understand for an example.
 For example, for the interval [4,4], it contains an element 4, so the solution space is not empty and we need to continue searching (imagine that 4 happens to be the target we are looking for.
 If we don't continue searching, we will miss the correct answer).
 And when the solution space is [left, right), also for [4,4], the solution space is empty at this time, because there are no numbers· in such an interval.

--In the cycle, we constantly calculate the mid and compare nums[mid] with the target value.
--If nums[mid] is equal to the target value, mid is returned in advance (only need to find one that meets the conditions) -If nums[mid] is less than the target value, it means that the target value is on the right side of mid.
-At this time, the solution space can be reduced to [mid + 1, right] (mid and the numbers on the left side of mid are excluded by us)
--If nums[mid] is greater than the target value, it means that the target value is on the left side of mid.
-At this time, the solution space can be reduced to [left, mid-1] (mid and the numbers on the right side of mid are excluded by us)
+-In the cycle, we constantly calculate the mid and compare nums[mid] with the target value. -If nums[mid] is equal to the target value, mid is returned in advance (only need to find one that meets the conditions) -If nums[mid] is less than the target value, it means that the target value is on the right side of mid.
+At this time, the solution space can be reduced to [mid + 1, right](mid and the numbers on the left side of mid are excluded by us) -If nums[mid] is greater than the target value, it means that the target value is on the left side of mid.
+At this time, the solution space can be reduced to [left, mid-1](mid and the numbers on the right side of mid are excluded by us)

 - If it is not found at the end of the loop, it means that it is not found, and a return of -1 means that it is not found.